creativetimofficial/muse-ant-design-dashboard/README.md

 ## Documentation

-Muse Ant Design Dashboard build using Material Tailwind and the documentation of Material Tailwind is hosted at [Material Tailwinl](https://material-tailwind.com/documentation/quick-start?ref=readme-madd).
+Muse Ant Design Dashboard build using Material Tailwind and the documentation of Material Tailwind is hosted at [website](https://demos.creative-tim.com/muse-ant-design-dashboard/#/docs/overview?ref=readme-madd).

 ### What's included